About the course

-They get into the practice of working in teams from day one, and although many students have a clear idea as to which creative pathway they want to follow, we find quite a few change their minds during the year.
+You will get into the practice of working in teams from day one, and although many students have a clear idea as to which creative pathway they want to follow, we find quite a few change their minds.

 And that doesn’t just mean that copywriters become art directors, and vice versa.

 The focus on strategy and planning within the course means a number of students choose to follow careers as strategic planners.

 And our overall emphasis on ‘finding your personal creative vocation’ has led to students branching out into careers in PR, illustration and filmmaking.

 Many students join us without any pathway in mind, but just feel the school is right for them – and it’s a pleasure to take them on that voyage of discovery.

 Here’s a short overview of how the 36 weeks break down